afaquejam/PythonAwesomeApp/README.md

   - Use pytest plugins to enhance your test reports.
 * Mocking
   - Use unittest.mock
+* Run: `make test_report` to see the test reports and code-coverage.

 ## Profiling
 * Measuring running time of a program: